Snowmobiles in front of the town of Longyearbyen in summer

 My February Trip To Svalbard

-I made my first trip to Svalbard this past February of 2024, specifically from February 12 to February 16.
+I made my first trip to Svalbard this past February, specifically from February 12 to February 16.

 Though it may seem like overkill to tell you my exact dates of travel, hopefully by the end of the post, you’ll understand why these dates matter so much!